Guide to Using a Credit Card Like a Debit Card

 Annual Fees

 Some rewards credit cards include an annual fee.
-This fee could be as low as $50, while other cards’ annual fees may range closer to $700 a year.
+This fee could be as low as $50, while other cards’ annual fees may soar into the thousands of dollars a year for super premium cards.

-It’s important to consider whether the rewards you earn from the card will offset the cost of a card’s annual.
+It’s important to consider whether the rewards you earn from the card will offset the cost of a credit card’s annual fee.
 Depending on how often someone uses the card, and how frequently they redeem rewards, they could determine that the fee is worth it.

 Additionally, it’s worth looking into whether the card offers a lucrative opening bonus offer that essentially cancels out the annual fee, at least for the first year.